astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

     client = Client(n_workers=8, memory_limit='8GB', threads_per_worker=1)

-This approach can also help to speed up the computations, because it enables the run with more workers.
+This approach can also help to speed up the computations, because it enables running with more workers.

 I shout ``.compute()``, but Dask Dashboard is empty for a long while